hbedard84/tutorialReadMe/README.md

 ### Congratulations, you have successfully implemented 2FA using Google Authenticator!

-# Part 3: Implementing 2FA – SMS method

 # Start Here If Creating the Project from Scratch (without cloning)

-### Step 1 - Create a new Express project, with handlebars templating:
+### Create a new Express project, with handlebars templating:
 - Open a new project, open the terminal, navigate to the project directory, then run these commands:
 - `npm i express`
 - `npm i express-generator`